MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 ## How are roles assigned

-When a user attempts to authenticate with Machine Learning Server, the server checks to see whether any roles were declared.
+When a user calls a Machine Learning Server API, the server checks to see whether any roles were declared.
 When roles are declared, Machine Learning Server checks to see to which group the user belongs.

 If the user belongs to an AD/LDAP or AAD group assigned to a role, then that user is  given permissions according to their role.
 If the user belongs to groups that are assigned to multiple roles, then that user is automatically assigned to the role with the highest permissions.